 Source: IMF, UN, MSCI World Long-term growth prospects Within the world's largest and most dynamic continent, Emerging Asia includes many of Asia's fastest-growing and largest economies.
-These are China, India, Indonesia, Malaysia, the Philippines, Thailand and Vietnam4.
-Today this region accounts for less than a quarter of the global economy, and a far smaller proportion of total investable equity markets (Figure 1).
+These are China, India, Indonesia, Malaysia, the Philippines, Thailand and Vietnam5.
+Today this region accounts for a quarter of the global economy, and a far smaller proportion of total investable equity markets (Figure 1).
 Yet with most of the world's population living in the Asian region and its economies both diversified and sophisticated, the global economy and its capital markets will continue to gravitate towards Asia over this century.
 Diversified economies Unlike other emerging markets, Emerging Asia's economies have developed broad consumer and capital goods sectors.
 This means they are less reliant on commodity exports and less exposed to commodity price fluctuations visà-vis other emerging markets.
 From China's developed eCommerce market to a world-class Indian software sector and Taiwan's diversified manufacturing base, Emerging Asia's economies are pluralistic by nature.
 Ongoing reforms have improved efficiency Heavyweight economies such as India and China have made progress in liberalising their economies and capital markets in recent years.
 For example, mutual market access schemes such as China's Stock Connect (2014) and Bond Connect (2017) initiatives have opened up Chinese capital markets to foreign investors and added over 1,400 companies to China's investable universe.
-More recently in 2019, China doubled the size of its Shanghai Free-Trade Zone in a drive to open markets.
-Such initiatives 4 Emerging Asia IMF definition
+More recently in 2019, China doubled the size of its Shanghai Free-Trade Zone in a drive to open markets, and in 2020 China signed together with 14 nations the Regional Comprehensive Economic Partnership (RCEP), a trade deal covering roughly 30% of the world's population and global output

-1 Based on the latest UN estimate, 7th August 2019 2 'The Asian century is set to begin', Financial Times, 26th March 2019 3 Market Cap, MSCI, Bloomberg data are increasing transparency and broadening access to Emerging Asia's capital markets.
+Investment opportunities Within the Asian continent, Emerging Asia accounts for about a quarter of the global economy today and its investable equity markets (MSCI) still account for only around a tenth of global equity markets4.
+89% Figure 1: EM Asia today in a global context The global economy and capital markets will continue to gravitate towards Asia. (see Figure 2).
+Such initiatives are increasing transparency and broadening access to Emerging Asia's capital markets.
 Corporate governance across the region has also steadily improved in recent years with the emergence of shareholder activism helping to drive this change.
 In Southeast Asia, tangible improvements to reporting and enforcement of corporate governance standards have helped address recent concerns over corporate corruption.
-Meanwhile, politics in the region remains relatively stable compared with other emerging regions, facilitating foreign investor access to Emerging Asia's capital markets5.
+Meanwhile, politics in the region remains relatively stable compared with other emerging regions, facilitating foreign investor access to Emerging Asia's capital markets6.
 Emerging Asia: Short-term risks but long-term and historic strategic opportunities The region has been a significant beneficiary of a more global and liberalised trade policy since the 1980s.
-Since then, Emerging Asia has enjoyed an average annual GDP growth rate of +7.3%6.
+Since then, Emerging Asia has enjoyed an average annual GDP growth rate of +7.3%7.